 - Find their top-performing landing pages to see if we can spin them for multiple verticals and personas.

 - use ABM to customize offers

-- create content that answers questions and objections the top, middle, and bottom-of-the funnel
+- create content that creates aha moments on how we solve customer problems and that answers questions and objections the top, middle, and bottom-of-the funnel

 - publishing to multiple channels

 - use analytics and a/b testing to see what's working well and spin those landing pages for multiple target personas and verticals

 - do SEO activities not just PPC to drive organic traffic